Solomon Hicks

 "King" Solomon Hicks (born February 8, 1995) is an American guitarist, blues, jazz singer, and composer.
 His style of music ranges from jazz, blues, classical, gospel, R&B, funk, Afro-Cuban, and classic rock.
 Hicks has been a blues guitarist since he was 13.
 He plays a Benedetto GA35 guitar.
 Benedetto jazz guitars are hand crafted by Robert Benedetto an American luthier of archtop jazz guitars.
 He teaches beginning and advanced guitar along with music theory.

 His first recording was when he was 14 with the Cotton Club All-Star Band.
 The CD is called Embryonic.
-He has toured in Spain, Denmark, the Netherlands, Germany, Mexico, Japan, Bahamas, Bermuda, Barbados, and the United States.
+He has toured in Spain, Denmark, the Netherlands, Germany, Mexico, Japan, the Bahamas, Bermuda, Barbados, and the United States.

 Early life

 Hicks received his first guitar lessons at the age six.
 His mother Holly Hicks was his first tutor.
 She taught him the history of African-American music.
 He started learning soul music, blues, and then Jimi Hendrix.
 He was playing music before he learned to read music.
 He attended the Harlem School of Arts and the [Jazzmobile] training program.
 His parents took him to jam sessions where he got to sit in and to clubs in Harlem such as the Lenox Lounge and St. Nick's Pub.
 At an early age Hicks sat in on jam sessions with Charles Earland, and Jimmy McGriff.
-At the age of 13 he starting playing with the Cotton Club in New York City's 17-piece band as a lead guitarist.
+At the age of 13 he started playing with the Cotton Club in New York City's 17-piece band as a lead guitarist.
 At Harlem's School of the Arts and at Harbor Conservatory for the Performing Arts he studied jazz, classical, and Afro-Cuban guitar.
-He attended Jazzmobile] workshops where he studied bebop with Barry Harris.
+He attended [Jazzmobile] workshops where he studied bebop with Barry Harris.
 Hicks says that his first mentor was Melvin Sparks.
 At an early age he started performing at the New Amsterdam Musical Association in Harlem and at Amateur Night at the Apollo Theater, and performed three Christmas show specials.
 He also appeared at B.B.
 Kings Club for five years, Minton's Playhouse (four years), Ashford and Simpson's 'Sugar Bar' (four years) plus Red Rooster & Ginny's in Harlem (seven years) and at Terra Blues (eight years).
 He graduated from Talent Unlimited High School as a music major in 2012.